neonite2217/Web_Dev-2.0/README.md

 3. **Basic Contact Form** - Basic contact form to connect.
 4. **Bouncing Balls** - Bouncing ball animation
 5. **Animated Car** - Car running knowing no bounds
-6. **Loan Calculator** - A simple way to calculate loan in the browser

 Feel free to explore each project and experiment with the code!